By Aisha Nabukonde

 On Saturday the 3rd of September, the Tusker Lite Rwenzori Marathon was held in the 5km, 21km, and 42km categories.

-The event was made public and every participants will traverse through the various places within Kasese Municipality as Kilembe, Chanjojo, Mburakasaka, Kasanga, Muzogoti, Kirembe, Portal Road, Rwenzori Road, Kilembe Road and Rukidi III, among others.
+The event was made public and every participant traversed through the various places within Kasese Municipality as Kilembe, Chanjojo, Mburakasaka, Kasanga, Muzogoti, Kirembe, Portal Road, Rwenzori Road, Kilembe Road, and Rukidi III, among others.

 Allan Andiema won the men’s 42km, 5 million cash prize after crossing the finish line at 2:31.49 seconds as the top best.